Many businesses in Gig Harbor are not losing customers because of pricing, competition, or demand.

 They are losing them because their website does not match how Gig Harbor customers think, decide, and move.

-This matters more here than in most towns.
-Gig Harbor’s median household income is around $118,000.
-Higher income customers do not browse casually.
-They judge quickly.
-And they leave silently.
+This matters more in Gig Harbor than in most towns.
+As per the U.S. Census Bureau, Gig Harbor’s median household income is approximately $118,000.
+In higher-income communities like this, customers do not browse casually.
+They make faster judgments, expect clarity immediately, and leave quietly when something does not feel right.

 • Why a “nice looking” website still fails in Gig Harbor